 1.5 Degree of relatedness between recipient and donor(s), when appropriate

 The recipient is not related to donor.
-The former is yeast, and the latter is synthetic DNA sequences coding for a human insulin precursor.
+The former is yeast, and the latter is synthetic DNA sequences coding for a precursor of an insulin analogue.

 1.6 Description of identification and detection techniques